is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 ## Apply for a domain name and add DNS A records

+### Decide which server to install *developer-portfolio-engine* on

+If you have limited budget and already have an underutilized server, you can install *developer-portfolio-engine* on that server.

+**Port 80 can be shared by multiple websites without conflicts.**

 The following assumes that your domain name is *your-domain.com*.
 If you don't have a domain, you can just use `the_server_ip`.

-Create two DNS A records:
+### Create DNS A records

 1. Record 1
     - Record type: A
-   - Name: *
+    - Name: @
     - IPv4 address: the_server_ip

 2. Record 2
     - Record type: A
-   - Name: @
+    - Name: www
     - IPv4 address: the_server_ip

-Now you have to decide which server to install *developer-portfolio-engine* on.

-If you have limited budget and already have an underutilized server, you can install *developer-portfolio-engine* on that server.

-**Port 80 can be shared by multiple websites without conflicts.**
+If you plan to write your blog in only one or two languages and have no immediate plans to translate it into more languages, just create these two A records.

+The convention of this *developer-portfolio-engine* is that the root domain name is used to display the blog content in your main language, and www is used to display the blog content in English.
+If your main language happens to be English, you can do a redirect from `www` to the root domain name (how to do it will be mentioned below).

+If you want to publish your blog in three or more languages, you can continue to add A records.
+For example:

+- Record 3
+    - Record type: A
+    - Name: jp
+    - IPv4 address: the_server_ip

+Each A record corresponds to one language.
+Multiple A records can also correspond to the same language.
+For example:

+- Record 4
+    - Record type: A
+    - Name: japanese
+    - IPv4 address: the_server_ip

+It is too early to explain it here.
+Now, you just need to create A records according to your needs.

 ## Login to server via SSH